 Children can develop arthritis too.
 Juvenile idiopathic arthritis (JIA) is a term used to describe arthritis in children.
 It has also been called juvenile chronic arthritis (JCA).
-Around 1 in 1000 is affected by juvenile arthritis.
-It is commonly diagnosed between ages 1 and 4 years, but can occur at any age.
+Around 1 in 1000 children are affected by juvenile arthritis.
+It is commonly diagnosed between the ages of 1 and 4 years, but it can occur at any age.

 You may have arthritis if you have: